I'm quite enjoying doing these - a new one every day, emailed to Hypnobirthing Online course subscribers :)

 Pregnant women should be offered evidence-based information and support to enable them to make informed decisions about childbirth.

-Recently updated national NICE guidelines state that women who haven't had any problems in their pregnancy, having a first, planned caesarean birth, may be at an increased risk of experiencing the following, compared to if they had a planned vaginal birth:
+Recently updated NICE guidelines state that women who haven't had any problems in their pregnancy, having a first, planned caesarean birth, may be at an increased risk of experiencing the following, compared to if they had a planned vaginal birth:

 - baby admitted to neonatal intensive care: 13.9% vs 6.3%